stustanet/stustanet-website/content/participate.en.md

 Or is an existing service not working as would expect it?
 Were your internet access suspended again, because you opened too many ssh connections?

-If you answered any of the questions with an yes, you are the right place!
+If you answered any of the questions with a yes, you are the right place!
 Join us!

 It doesn't matter if you have your own server, that you administrate, or if you don't know anything about servers and programming, you are very welcome to stop by.
 You only need motivation and some patience.